re8sb/BIMS8601-scribe/11-lin_reg_chi_sq.md

 ![alt text here](figs/least_sq_graph.png)
 ### 11.2 Relation to Hypothesis Testing

-We can define the residual sum of squares (RSS) as the following:
+First, we can define the residual sum of squares (RSS) of our data.

-#insert image

 If the errors are independent normal random variables, then the \beta parameters are normally distributed with:

 ![alt text here](figs/t_dist.png)
 Where t_{n-2} is a t-distribution with n-2 degrees of freedom.
 Then, we can test the null hypothesis H_0:  \beta_1 = 0.
 A rejection of this null hypothesis would indicate that the slope of the regression line is non-zero; therefore, a relationship exists between the dependent and independent variable.